 Valedictorian and Salutatorian are recognized among baccalaureate graduates with the two highest cumulative grade point averages having completed a minimum of 60 hours at Montreat College.
 If there is a tie in GPA, the student with the highest number of credit hours earned at Montreat College will break the tie.
-A valedictorian and salutatorian are chosen twice a year, once in December from among the combined August and December graduates and once in May from among the May graduates.
+A valedictorian and salutatorian are chosen twice a year, once in December from among the December graduates and once in May from among the May graduates.
+August graduates are not eligible to be valedictorian or salutatorian.